The King of Fighters: 2000s

+Stages like Esaka were designed to be faithful to the real world especially since that is the location where SNK's developers worked.

 For the first time, former producer Takashi Nishiyama was not on the team for The King of Fighters 2000 which caused the team some concern.
 Despite early unease over the game's state, SNK was pleased with the outcome and described it as an appealing arcade game.
 Mexican company Evoga had a major influence on the games due to the franchise's popularity within Latin America.
 In 2000, SNK went bankrupt.
 Eolith negotiated a license agreement in the same year to keep producing the KOF series because of the franchise's popularity in Korea and worldwide.
 BrezzaSoft assisted Eolith with the game's production.
 Fearing disappointing returning fans, Eolith decided to maintain most of the common parts from The King of Fighters while adding new elements to it.
 One of the biggest changes is the optional use of Strikers where players can use between one and three characters to assist the playable one.
 The team aimed to refine the original gameplay system of earlier KOF games.
 While conducting a popularity poll of the characters, Eolith still aimed to include the least popular teams in the game.
 The great popularity of Kyo Kusanagi and Iori Yagami led to their immediate inclusion in the game.
 References to works from Evoga can be seen in the game's scenarios.
 While working on it, the team played The King of Fighters '98 for the developers to see if they could include a character within the game.
 A member from Evoga won, resulting in the team asking to add Angel to the game.
 Starting in 2003, the games were again developed by SNK, now called SNK Playmore.
 SNK Playmore discontinued the AES system in 2003, preferring to publish video games in cooperation with Sammy, using its Atomiswave arcade board, which provided a more secure, modern platform for new arcade releases.
 This allowed the new KOF games to feature better audio and graphics than earlier games.

 The gameplay from the NESTS story arc led to negative feedback resulting in The King of Fighters 2002 going back to the original handling of teams, while The King of Fighters 2003 implements a new system that allows swapping members to make the gameplay easier to handle.
 The last of these yearly releases was The King of Fighters 2003.
 In December 2004, Falcoon, the series' main illustrator, mentioned that the next game the SNK Playmore staff were trying to release was different from The King of Fighters: Maximum Impact or what could have been a The King of Fighters 2004.
 The game's development began when SNK staff finished making Neo Geo Battle Coliseum.